-As I gear up to have a baby in less than a month, I’ve been focusing a lot on my “first baby” — The Postman’s Knock.
-I started TPK in 2012, and, since then, it’s been a passion, a hobby, and a profession all at once!
-Even though I’ll have a human little one, I am determined that TPK will continue to flourish — both literally and figuratively.
+I started The Postman’s Knock (TPK) in 2012, and, since then, it’s been a passion, a hobby, and a profession all at once.
 In this post, I’d like to share some behind-the-scenes things with you that I don’t think I’ve mentioned before.
 It’s fun for me to get to write about this type of stuff, so I hope that you enjoy reading it!

-1. The Seed Idea for TPK Originated at an Office Job
+1. The Idea to Start The Postman’s Knock Originated at an Office Job

 I originally started The Postman’s Knock to offer my custom calligraphy and design services.
-The idea originated from an offhand remark made by a coworker at an office job I had … she said that she sometimes calligraphed addresses on wedding envelopes for some extra income.
+The idea originated from an offhand remark made by a coworker at an office job I had in 2011.
+The coworker mentioned that she sometimes calligraphs addresses on wedding envelopes for extra income.

-My initial reaction was, “Wait a minute — people will pay you to do something that fun?”
+My initial reaction was, “Wait a minute — people will pay you to do that?”
 My next step was to just go for it.
-Within the next week, I had set up an Etsy shop, taken some rudimentary photos, and I was in business.
-The Etsy shop wasn’t necessarily profitable at first, but it operated like a paid internship … I had lots of clients who compensated me for my designs or services, and I learned a lot with every project that I took on!
+Within the next week, I had set up an Etsy shop and I was in business.
+(You can see some of the items that I offered here.)
+The Etsy shop wasn’t profitable for the first few months, but it operated like a paid internship.
+I had clients who compensated me for my designs or services, and I learned from each project that I took on!

 Cool fact: Every three minutes, someone somewhere in the world downloads a freebie TPK printable.